-The responsible driver’s insurance company calls you to discuss your auto accident.
+The responsible driver’s insurance company calls to discuss your auto accident.
 Should you talk to them?
-Or is it better left to a lawyer?
-Learn how to make a smart decision.
+Or is it better left to an attorney?

 After a Car Accident Should You Talk to The Insurance Company?

 You have a voicemail on your phone from the other person’s insurance claims adjuster.
 They want to talk to you about the auto accident involving their driver.

 You got a fast response.
 They seem nice.

 Wait a minute…why are you getting such great service from an insurance company?
 Don’t fall for it!

 Insurers act fast because they want to get to you before lawyers that cost them money get involved.
 They also know they can get you excited with how fast they can get you cash.
 They’re hoping you’ll make a hasty decision that saves them a bucketful of money.